audunven/Evaluation/README.md

 * Ontologies related to each dataset.
 * Reference Alignments used as a baseline for the evaluation.
 * Alignments produced by the individual matching algorithms and their combination.

+# Evaluation Summaries

+This folder contains summaries from the evaluation.
+This includes:
+* Excel calculations
+* Charts